 Pursuant to our strategic alliance with King, we will jointly manage and prepare Phase III clinical trials and NDA submissions in the United States for Remoxy and other abuse-resistant drug candidates with King.
-We rely on King to devote time and resources to the development and commercialization of Remoxy and other abuse-resistant drug candidates.
+We rely on King to devote time and resources to the development, manufacturing and commercialization of Remoxy and other abuse-resistant drug candidates.
+King may develop or acquire drugs or drug candidates that compete for resources with our drug candidates that are subject to this strategic alliance.
+For instance, King has acquired a drug candidate for the acute pain market.
+While we believe this drug candidate will not compete with our drug candidates under the collaboration with King, there can be no assurance that this drug candidate will not be developed to become competitive with our drug candidates under the collaboration with King.
 If King limits its time and resources devoted to the strategic alliance, or otherwise fails to perform as we expect, we may not achieve clinical and regulatory milestones and regulatory submissions and related product introductions may be delayed or prevented, and revenues that we would receive from these activities will be less than expected.